trvl009/trvl009/README.md

 🎯 **About me**
 - 🧠 Studying **cybersecurity (mainly pentest)** and learning **Python**
 - 🌐 Know the basics of web **(HTML/CSS)**
-- 🧰 Write bash scripts
+- 🧰 Writing bash scripts

 > I use Arch btw